 The Living Room

-Next, wipe down bookcases, the entertainment center or tables, as these areas tend to pick up a lot of dust.
+Next, wipe down bookcases, the entertainment center, and tables, as these areas tend to pick up a lot of dust.
 After everything is cleared out, consider lighting a few candles to create a nice ambiance.

 Lastly, make the cleaning session as fun as possible.
 Throw on some up-tempo music or a podcast to make this feel like less of a chore!